aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/alignment-settings/_index.md

 #### **Text Control**

-The following section discusses how to control text by setting text wrapping, shrink to fit and other formatting options.
+The following section discusses how to control text by setting text wrapping, shrink‑to‑fit, and other formatting options.

 ##### **Wrapping Text**

 Wrapping text in a cell makes it easier to read: the height of the cell adjusts to fit all the text, instead of cutting it off or spilling over into adjacent cells.
-Set text wrapping on or off with the [**Style**](https://reference.aspose.com/cells/cpp/aspose.cells/style/) object's [**IsTextWrapped**](https://reference.aspose.com/cells/cpp/aspose.cells/style/istextwrapped/) property.
+Set text wrapping on or off with the [**Style**](https://reference.aspose.com/cells/cpp/aspose.cells/style/) object's **SetIsTextWrapped()** method.

 ```cpp
 #include <iostream>